-Discovery Elementary School (Principal: Elizabeth Lobos)

-Discovery is seeking funding to invest in our plan to build a whole-child focused community school.
-We recognize that the key components of a community school include integrated student supports, family and community engagement, collaborative leadership practices, and extended learning time and opportunities.
-We have designed our implementation to focus on integrated student supports in Year 1, and will continue to build and develop across the comprehensive school model over the course of the 5-year grant.
+Discovery Elementary School has been awarded the California Schools Partnership Program (CCSPP) grant to advance our initiative of creating a whole-child focused community school.
+Community schools are comprehensive school improvement models that involve close collaboration between educational agencies, staff, students, families, and community stakeholders.
+We acknowledge that the essential components of a successful community school include integrated student support, family and community engagement, collaborative leadership practices, and extended learning time and opportunities.
+Our implementation plan is structured to prioritize integrated student supports in Year 1, with a commitment to expanding and enhancing the full range of services outlined in the comprehensive school model throughout the five-year duration of the grant.